QuentinJcb/QuentinJcb.github.io/sharpe.md

 $$\log(\frac{S_{T}}{S_0}) = \sum \limits_{t} q_t \mid r_{asset}\mid $$
 {% endraw %}

 Finally, we assume that $$q_t$$ and $$r_t$$ are independent.
 This is a strong assumption: some strategies are known to be skewed, meaning that small trading losses are common, but occasional big gains happen.
-See [^fn1].
+In particular, see Jean-Philippe Bouchaud, Marc Potters.
+Trend followers lose more often than they gain.
+2005[^fn1]

 ## Expected value and variance
 The expression $$\log(\frac{S_{T}}{S_0})$$ has the nice property of being expressed as a sum of iid random variables.
 It will make the calculation of its expected value and variance easier.
 {% raw %}